-FP Lab at the University of Michigan designs next-generation user interfaces for next-generation programming languages.
+FP Lab at the University of Michigan designs next-generation user interfaces for modern programming languages.
 Our research runs the methodological gamut, ranging from type-theoretic foundations through to human-centered design.
-We are particularly interested in applications to computer science education, accessibility, computational and data science, and computational creativity.
+We are particularly interested in applications to computer science education, accessibility, computational and data science, formal verification, and computational creativity.

 FP Lab is the academic home of Hazel, a live functional programming environment that is able to understand, manipulate, and even run incomplete programs, i.e. programs with holes.